WSDOT/PGSuper/Documentation/Common/UserGuide/Analysis Results/Finished Elevatons Graph.md

 Show Haunch Depths | (Only for differential view).
 Overlay plot of haunch depths with other data.
 Edit Haunch | Bridge up the Edit Haunch dialog.
 Haunch can be modified here and then results are plotted directly Export Graph Data | Data from graphs can be exported to Microsoft Excel or CSV files by clicking on the [Export Graph Data] button.
 See @ref ug_exporting_graph_data for more information.
-Fill Haunch Input with Computed Values... | (Explicit haunch input only) Brings up dialog enabling automated design of direct haunch depths.
+Design Haunch Input with Computed Values... | (Explicit haunch input only) Brings up dialog enabling automated design of direct haunch depths.
 Dialog also can add a scalar value to current haunch depths.

 See @ref tg_vertical_geometry in the Technical Guide for more information about vertical geometry design and haunch options.